-- Evaluating the independent valuers' competence, capabilities and objectivity; - Obtaining the valuation reports and holding meetings with the independent valuer, together with our internal property valuation specialists, to discuss and evaluate the valuation methodology and key assumptions adopted, focusing on market comparables; - Assessing the market comparables used by the independent valuer by benchmarking these against recent transactions for similar properties and locations.
+- Evaluating the independent valuers' competence, capabilities and objectivity; - Obtaining the valuation reports and holding meetings with the independent valuer, together with our own internal property valuation specialists, to discuss and evaluate the valuation methodology and key assumptions adopted, focusing on market comparables; - Assessing the market comparables used by the independent valuer by benchmarking these against recent transactions for similar properties and locations. - Assessing the adequacy of the disclosures related to the valuation of investment properties in the context of HKFRS disclosure requirements.